Rotokauri Campus Information Session

-Students will learn the core knowledge and practical skills required to meet industry needs in their chosen strand of engineering.
+Students will learn the core knowledge and practical skills required to meet industry needs in their chosen engineering strand.

-At Wintec it's not just about theory, it's about developing the skills students need to actually do the job so hands-on laboratory work reinforces theory taught in classrooms.
+At Wintec, it is not just about theory; it is about developing the skills students need to actually do the job, so hands-on laboratory work reinforces theory taught in classrooms.
 Students will learn how to design products, how components work, the materials they are made from and how to manufacture them.
-Then, using SolidWorks students will learn how to draw and present designs for industry, leading to a final semester industry relevant project.
+Then, using SolidWorks, students will learn how to draw and present designs for industry, leading to a final semester industry-relevant project.

-Wintec is closely involved with the mechanical engineering industry.
-From our qualified tutors, many of who are still working in the industry, to our relationship with WECA (Waikato Engineering Careers Association) who assists us in finding work placements and career opportunities for Wintec students.
+We are closely involved with the mechanical engineering industry.
+From our qualified tutors, many of whom are still working in the industry, to our relationship with WECA (Waikato Engineering Careers Association), who assists us in finding work placements and career opportunities for Wintec students.

-There are 11 compulsory modules that must be completed over the two year programme.
-Additionally, there are a mixture of elective modules that can be studied.
+There are 11 compulsory modules that must be completed over the two-year programme.
+Additionally, there is a mixture of elective modules that can be studied.
 Students will be able to discuss this choice with the Programme Manager as these will depend on the pathway chosen.

 Common compulsory modules